310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Kanata %}
-fufufu, that is because chiaki is more spoiled than you would expect.
+fufufu, that is because chiaki is more [spoiled] than you would expect.

-but it looks like things will be okay, since it seems like you are protecting him.
+but it looks like things will be okay, since it seems like you are [protecting] him.

-or actually… with everyone in ryuseitai supporting chiaki, there can be nothing scary in this whole world.
+or actually… with everyone in ryuseitai supporting chiaki, there can be nothing scary in this whole [world].
 {% endbubble %}

 ## Chapter 10